 East-leading Celtics hold off West's best Timberwolves in OT, improve to 18-0 at home

-With Timberwolves co-owner - and Boston nemesis - Alex Rodriguez sitting courtside, Anthony Edwards hit a pair of free throws to tie it.
-Tatum missed an off-balance shot at the buzzer that could have won the game in regulation.
+Anthony Edwards hit a pair of free throws to tie it, and Tatum missed an off-balance shot at the buzzer that could have won the game in regulation.

-Edwards had 29 points and Karl Anthony-Towns scored 25 with 13 rebounds for Minnesota (26-11), which has the best record in the Western Conference and trails only Boston (29-8) overall.
+Edwards had 29 points and Karl-Anthony Towns scored 25 with 13 rebounds for Minnesota, which flew in from Orlando in the afternoon because of weather problems that prevented the Timberwolves from traveling Tuesday night.

+"We're playing against a young superstar in Anthony Edwards. … It's going to be an opportunity for him to showcase his greatness," Brown said.
+"My whole thing was, 'Not tonight.'"

+The Timberwolves (26-11) have the top record in the Western Conference, trailing only NBA-best Boston (29-8) overall.
+Minnesota beat the Celtics in overtime in their previous matchup, in November.

+Minnesota last won at Boston in March 2005 — five months after the Red Sox rallied from a 3-0 deficit in the ALCS to beat Rodriguez's Yankees and then went on to win their first World Series in 86 years.
+Two years later, the Timberwolves traded Garnett to Boston, where he helped the Celtics snap a 22-year drought — the longest in franchise history — and win the NBA title.

+But neither that roster nor any of the 16 other Celtics teams to win it all ever started a season with 18 straight wins at home.
+The 1957-58 team won its first 17 home games; the 1985-86 Celtics went 40-1 at home overall.

-The Celtics won their first 17 games at home this season - and 24 regular-season games in a row, going back to last March.
+The Celtics have won 25 regular-season home games in a row, going back to last March.
 (They did lose in Boston during the playoffs, including a Game 7 loss to the Miami Heat in the Eastern Conference finals.)

+"There's nothing better than getting the Garden and the crowd to appreciate Celtics basketball," Boston coach Joe Mazzulla said.
+"Even when we did suck, which we did at times, they kept us in it.
+It's important to have that relationship with the crowd and the city."

 Boston led by nine with eight minutes left in the second quarter and still held a 54-48 edge in the final minute of the half before Minnesota scored the last five points before the break, making it a one-point game when Towns stole the ball and fed Edwards on a fast break just before the buzzer.